What is your work-from-home forecast for after Covid-19?

 A typical employer can save about $11,000/year for every person who works remotely half of the time.
 Employees can save between $2,500 and $4,000 a year (working remotely half the time) and even more if they are able to move to a less expensive area and work remotely full time.

 We also estimate work-from-home initiatives will save U.S. employers over $30 Billion dollars a day during the Covid-19 crisis.
 This may be the tipping point for remote work.
 Here’s a link to a press release on the topic.

 About Global Workplace Analytics and Kate Lister

-Kate is president of Global Workplace Analytics (GWA) is one of the nation’s leading authorities on work-at-home.
+Kate Lister is president of Global Workplace Analytics (GWA) is one of the nation’s leading authorities on how integrated work-at-home strategies can maximize employer, employee, and environmental outcomes.
 She has helped government agencies, communities, and private sector employers not only create remote work programs but quantify their impact.

 Kate has written or contributed to five business books.
 Most recently, she authored the U.S. chapter of “Telework in the 21st Century” (Edward Elgar).

 Her firm’s research has been cited by hundreds of publications including the Harvard Business Review, New York Times, Wall Street Journal, Washington Post, and many others.
 Her website offers the most up-to-date information available on the who, what, when, where, why, and how of remote work.

 Click here for more details about Global Workplace Analytics.

 If you would like to talk to Kate Lister, please call 760-703-0377 or email Kate@GlobalWorkplaceAnalytics.com